 Baking Soda and Vinegar

-First there’s the traditional baking soda and vinegar “eruption”, which though certainly not a real eruption, is fun and memorable.
-It makes for a good way to introduce the topic.
+Introduce volcanoes with the traditional baking soda and vinegar “eruption”, which though certainly not a real eruption, is fun and memorable.
 After all, it’s a classic for a reason.

 To make this happen you need to build your “volcano” base, leaving a nice big hole in the center.
 Ours is made of homemade moon sand.
 You can also use salt dough, play dough, dirt outside in a mound or just a tall thin container.